 FULL NAME: WEEK OF CAMP:

-TROOP NUMBER:
+FULL NAME:TROOP NUMBER: COUNCIL:

 MERIT BADGE APPLYING FOR:

-The Scout named above acknowled badges cannot be completed at Carequirements are met prior to arriving that this form must be completed completed camp merit badge instructor.
-Some most completion of the requirements to a Merit Badge Prerequisite Proof page grequire more proof and what that promerit badge upon successful completationed merit badge.
-I certify that the above-named requirements: CIRCLE ONLY ONE amp Whitsett unless prerequisite g at camp.
-The Scout also realizes orrectly, signed, and given to the erit badges will require more proof verify that they have been met.
-The gives details of which requirements of is.
-The camp can then grant the etion of the camp course in the Scout has met the following
+The Scout named above acknowled badges cannot be completed at Corequirements are met prior to arriving that this form must be completed camp merit badge instructor.
+Some respectively of completion of the requirements to the Merit Badge Prerequisite Proof page require more proof and what that premerit badge upon successful compaforementioned merit badge.
+Camp Whitsett unless prerequisited at camp.
+The Scout also realized correctly, signed, and given to the merit badges will require more proof verify that they have been met.
+The gives details of which requirements toof is.
+The camp can then grant the

-1. Camping Requirement 5E, 7B, 8D, 9A & B

-2. Cit. in the Nation Requirement 2, & 3

-3. First Aid Requirement 5

-4. Geocaching Requirement 8

-5. Reptile and Amphibian Study Requirement 8

-Whitewater Rafting Requirement 3
+I certify that the above-named requirements: CIRCLE ONLY ONE

-7. Wilderness Survival Requirement 3 Only if under Fire Restriction
+Camping Cit. in the Nation First Aid Geocaching Reptile and Amphibian Study Whitewater Rafting Wilderness Survival Requirement 5E, 7B, 8D, 9A & B Requirement 5, 7 Requirement 5 Requirement 8 Requirement 8 Requirement 3 Requirement 6 Only if under Fire Restrictions

-Scoutmaster (or rep) Signature Date
+Scoutmaster (or rep) Signature Date: .